Our Perimeter Report

 The last year has seen a number of cryptoasset firm failures, hacks and deprecating values.
 We continue to remind consumers with warnings that they should not buy cryptoassets unless they are prepared to lose all their money.

-The Treasury consultation, launched 1 February 2023, on a future regulatory framework for cryptoassets proposed a number of new cryptoasset regulated activities, which if legislated for would expand the FCA’s perimeter in respect of the cryptoasset sector.
+The Treasury consultation response in October 2023, on a future regulatory framework for cryptoassets proposed a number of new cryptoasset regulated activities, which if legislated for would expand the FCA’s perimeter in respect of the cryptoasset sector.

 We continue to work with the Treasury on what further regulatory or legislative change is required to build a future regime for cryptoassets, and how it can best reduce risks to both consumers and markets.